Hi, I'm Kelly Charles-Collins

 But, assumptions are often wrong.
 My family was incredibly supportive and so was my boss.
 And me, well…

-- Becoming a partner at two different law firms
+- Earning partnership at two different law firms

-- Writing a book: ACE Your Workplace Investigations
+- Writing my book: ACE Your Workplace Investigations

 - Founding a nonprofit for breast cancer